christakakis/christakakis/README.md

 - 🔭 I’m currently in talks for my thesis topic with my supervisor

-- 🌱 Currently learning everything for AI 🤣
+- 🌱 Currently learning everything about AI 🤣

 - 👯 Happy to collaborate with anyone with the same interests